Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 Princess Peach didn’t move until 1988 because it was too complicated for the designers to make her a movable character.

-To leave a party without telling anyone is called in English a “French Exit.”
-In French, it’s called a “partir à l’anglaise,” to leave like the English.
+In English, leaving a party without telling anyone is called a “French Exit.”
+In French, it’s called “partir à l’anglaise,” to leave like the English.

 If you cut down a saguaro cactus in Arizona, you can be charged with a class-4 felony and penalized with jail time.